tangledhelix/dotfiles/README.md

 ------------

 Use 'rake install' to install symlinks into $HOME, if you really want them all there.
-Rake will ask you about each file, so it shouldn't overwrite anything you already have in place.
+Rake will ask you before overwriting any files that already exist.

 Compatibility
 -------------